LWATLINGTON02/CraterStats-Capstone/README.md

 ## Installation

 Due to the application still being in the alpha stage, the initialization for execution has requirements and the setup process depends on your operating system.
-Please select your operating system instructions below.
+Please select your operating system instructions below.<br>
 [Windows](https://github.com/LWATLINGTON02/CraterStats-Capstone/blob/main/User%20Guides/Windows.md)

 ## Getting Started